xlladdins/xll/docs/Excel4MacrosE-G.md

 box; if FALSE, Microsoft Excel clears the check box.
 If an argument is omitted, the setting is unchanged.

-Layer\_num    is a number specifying which chart you want to change.
+Layer\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying which chart you want to change.

-View    is a number specifying one of the subtypes in the Subtype tab of the Format (type) Group dialog box.
+View&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying one of the subtypes in the Subtype tab of the Format (type) Group dialog box.
 The subtype varies depending on the type of chart.

-Overlap    is a number from -100 to 100 specifying how you want bars or columns to be positioned.
+Overlap&nbsp;&nbsp;&nbsp;&nbsp;is a number from -100 to 100 specifying
+how you want bars or columns to be positioned.
 It corresponds to the Overlap edit box in the Options tab on the Format Bar Group Dialog box, which appears when you choose the Bar Group from the Format menu.
 Overlap is ignored if type\_num is not 2 or 3 (bar or column chart).

   - > If overlap is positive, it specifies the percentage of overlap you
     > want for bars or columns.
 For example, 50 would cause one-half of